Skip to content

 More about critical metals

-And what about critical metals?
+And what is it about critical metals?
 Whether a metal is classified as critical depends on many factors.
-These include the political stability of the mining area, the price and demand for the metal and a number of other aspects.
-Cobalt, gold and tantalum, among others, are currently classified as critical.
-These are all metals that can be found in electrical appliances.
-(Recommended article: Dispose of electrical appliances correctly)
+These include the political stability of the mining area, the price and demand for the metal, and several other aspects.
+Among others, cobalt, gold and tantalum are currently classified as critical.
+All of them are metals that are found in electrical appliances.
+(Article recommendation: Dispose of electrical appliances correctly)

 Most rare earths and critical metals are mined in Asian and African countries.
-China has been number one in the extraction of rare earths for years.
-A staggering 120,000 tons of these raw materials are extracted there every year.
+For years, China has ranked first in the extraction of rare earths.
+Every year, no less than 120,000 tons of these raw materials are extracted there.
 However, countries such as Australia, Canada, the USA and parts of Russia also mine the raw materials.
-Albeit in much smaller quantities.
-At first glance, it may appear that rare earths and critical metals are found in large quantities, but appearances are deceptive.
-Some of these elements are very rare and there is a risk of supply shortages.
-The metals indium, arsenic, thallium, antimony, silver and selenium are particularly affected.
-This existing shortage of resources is particularly problematic due to the rapid growth of emerging countries and the constant advance of technological progress.
+However, in significantly smaller quantities.
+At first glance, it may now appear that rare earths and critical metals are found in large quantities, but appearances are deceptive.
+Some of these elements exist only very rarely, and so there is a threat of shortages.
+Particularly affected are the metals indium, arsenic, thallium, antimony, silver and selenium.
+This already existing shortage of resources is particularly problematic due to the rapid growth of emerging countries and the permanently advancing technological progress.
 At the current rate of development, a shortage of resources is more than likely.

 Rare earths and metals in smartphones, cars and light bulbs